Azure/CanadaPubSecALZ/docs/architecture.md

 ![Tags](media/architecture/tags.jpg)

-To achieve this design, built-in and custom Azure Policies are used to automatically propagate tags from Resource Group, validate mandatory tags at Resource Groups and to provide remediation to back-fill resources with missing tags.
+To achieve this design, custom Azure Policies are used to automatically propagate tags from subscription & resource group, validate mandatory tags at resource groups and to provide remediation to back-fill resource groups and resources with missing tags.
 Azure Policies used to achieve this design are:

+* [Custom] Inherit a tag from the subscription to resource group if missing (1 policy per tag)
-* [Built-in] Inherit a tag from the resource group if missing
+* [Custom] Inherit a tag from the resource group if missing (1 policy per tag)
 * [Custom] Require a tag on resource groups (1 policy per tag)
 * [Custom] Audit missing tag on resource (1 policy per tag)

 This approach ensures that:

 * All resource groups contain the expected tags; and
+* All resource groups can inherit common tags from subscription when missing; and
 * All resources in that resource groups will automatically inherit those tags.

 This helps remove deployment friction by eliminating the explicit tagging requirement per resource.
-The tags can be override per resource if required.
+The tags can be overridden per resource group & resource if required.

 *We chose custom policies so that they can be grouped in a policy set (initiative) and have unique names to describe their purpose.*